top of page

 #2 Facts and figures about the current situation

-View inside the boat
+View inside a boat

 #3 How the island is dealing with the situation